 And always free good weather.
 With the exception of a very light and surprisingly refreshing rain on Saturday afternoon of 2008 that lasted approximately 12 seconds, Mark has gotten lucky every year with the weather.
 Beautiful skies, comfortable temperatures, low humidities, just everything you could ask for.
 Keep in mind that the weather makes many differences to each day of each show, and for Mark to have gotten so lucky -- ten weekend days out of ten -- is just a miracle.
+Another explanation is called good luck.
 Also, because a lot of valuable and stealable gear is left on the path on Saturday nights, Mark arranges with some of his 31 nieces and nephews, of which he has a large in-town selection, to camp out on the path overnight.
 They conduct patrols every so often and, no doubt, have a little fun at the same time.
 And they too have enjoyed good weather every single night.

 And always free tee-shirts.
 Every year Mark has provided family members and friends who volunteer with a special tee-shirt to wear during the two-day event.
 I am pleased to say I have all five from 2000 to 2008, and here they are.